Atlanta University Center Consortium

 The mission of the Atlanta University Center Consortium is to promote collaboration and involvement among our campuses, residents, and other stakeholders in enhancing the quality of life within the neighboring community.
 The Consortium seeks to leverage the resources of the community and member institutions to maximize opportunities for citizens to live, learn, work, and play.

-The mission of IDEA is to increase the number of dual degree engineering program graduates in the AUC and nationally to be better prepared for engineering careers, resilient with high engineering identity, and impactful on society and their community.
-Engineering identity is the ability to view oneself as an engineer and has been linked to academic and professional persistence of Black students.
+Engineering identity is the ability to view oneself as an engineer and has been linked to the academic and professional persistence of Black students.
 The institute will assess outcomes to ensure best practices and continual improvement.

 Mita Walker